F1ammetta/go-subsonic/README.md

 [![GoDoc](https://godoc.org/github.com/delucks/go-subsonic?status.svg)](https://godoc.org/github.com/delucks/go-subsonic)

+## This is a Fork of the original go-subsonic library by [delucks](https://github.com/delucks/go-subsonic) adding support for fetching resource URLs from the server.

 This is an API client library for Subsonic and Subsonic-compatible music servers.
 It is tested on Subsonic, Airsonic, and Navidrome.

 # Testing